Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 ## Roll out and delegation.

-Engaging in consus the project built out a new flow for traffic, bespoke monitoring and mitigation.
+Engaging in consensus the project built out a new flow for traffic, bespoke monitoring and mitigation.

 - Incremental
 Cycle review, early coms, contious updates.